atao60/fse-cli/README.md

 Ths CLI is based on [fs-extra](https://github.com/jprichardson/node-fs-extra).

-Note: it's a work in progress:
+Note.
+It's a work in progress:
 * not all functions are mapped yet.
 See [Commands](#Commands) below,
 * a lot of tests still to be created, even if they will only cover the cli part.